Score Distillation Sampling with Learned Manifold Corrective: Analysis

 We conclude the following: (1) The reason for oversaturated colors and other artifacts is due to $\loss_\text{cond}$ being ``over-eager'' to maximize the agreement of the image with the conditioning variable.
-(2) $\loss_\text{proj}$ provides deficient gradients ultimately removing high-frequent detail instead of ``correcting'' the gradient towards on-manifold solutions. $\loss_\text{proj}$ appears to be a non-optimal choice and we provide an alternative in the sequel.
+(2) $\loss_\text{proj}$ provides deficient gradients ultimately removing high-frequency detail instead of ``correcting'' the gradient towards on-manifold solutions due to a frequency bias in $\image_{\diffmodelweights}$.
+Thus, $\loss_\text{proj}$ appears to be a non-optimal choice and we provide an alternative in the sequel.
 But first we use our decomposition to discuss other approaches to ``fix'' the SDS loss.